 The Camera tool in Excel allows you to capture a picture of a selected range of cells and paste it into another location as a live image that updates dynamically when the source data changes.

-The usage of a camera in Excel can be something beneficial in the long run, depending on how often you find it useful.
 This is about learning how to use the camera in the Excel.

 Adding Camera Tool